pmav99/r.estimap.recreation/README.md

 ##### Opportunity

 The `opportunity` map is actually an intermediate step of the algorithm.
-The option to output this map is meant for expert users who want to explore the fundamentals of the processing steps.
-Hence, it requires to define the `spectrum` map as well.
+The option to output this map `opportunity` is meant for expert users who want to explore the fundamentals of the processing steps.
+Hence, it requires to define the output option `spectrum` map as well.
 Building upon the previous command, we add the `opportunity` output option:

 <div class="code">